htc502/map/README.md

 ##### Go to a bookmarked location

-Try to `cd` to a place marked with "wd",you can either type( `""` is added in case if the path has __whitespaces__):
+Try to `cd` to a place marked with "wd",just type:

-    cd "`map wd`"
+    g wd

 or just use the index number of "wd" showed when you type `map`:

-    cd "`map indexofwd`"

-or, you can just let the `g` function in `go_map.sh` do the same work for you:

-    g wd
     g indexofwd

+`g` is a function defined in `map_go.sh` which help you do the following job( `""` is added in case if the path has __whitespaces__):

+    cd "`map wd`"

-By default, `map` only record the last 20 bookmarks you have added, the oldest record will be thrown away when a new record is coming in while __pathmarker.db__ is full.
+By default, `map` only record the last 20 bookmarks you have added.
+The oldest record will be thrown away when a new record is coming in if __pathmarker.db__ is full.
 Modify __MAX_NPATH__ variable in __pathmark_db.c__ before compilation to satisfy your own need.
-But be sure that this number is <= 99 because of current argument parsing strategy (I don't think it's a good way to bookmark that many file paths).
+Be sure that this number is __<= 99__ because of current argument parsing strategy (I don't think it's a good way to bookmark that many file paths).

 ##### To remove a specified bookmark

       map -index

-Here, index starts from 0 to n-1, i.e. the first record will be removed by :alien: :
+Here, the index starts from 0 to n-1, i.e. the first record will be removed by :alien: :

       map -0